 While the iconic pot-brownie has been around since the ’60s, that form of cannabis food was typically created via the D.I.Y. method of cooking pot into butter and then infusing that butter into a snack-cake.
 Most edibles on the shelves today are made using highly sophisticated instruments that employ CO2 or butane to extract the cannabinoids from the plant material, a process that is still in its infancy and isn’t without its critics.
 And no matter how it’s made, the resulting substances themselves haven’t enjoyed nearly the same amount of scientific, peer-reviewed studies that smokable marijuana has.

-In attempting to unravel the cat’s cradle of edibles, we spoke with edible manufacturers and cannabis scientists who gave us their at-times-conflicting perspectives on why so many edibles are generic hybrids — as opposed to specific indicas or sativas — and why it is so difficult to create a product with a consistent, predictable effect.
+In attempting to unravel the cat’s cradle of edible marijuana products, we spoke with edible manufacturers and cannabis scientists who gave us their at-times-conflicting perspectives on why so many are generic hybrids — as opposed to specific indicas or sativas — and why it is so difficult to create a product with a consistent, predictable effect.